 - What do you think of people who are incontinent?
 Do you treat them any differently than you do people who have control over their bladder and bowels?
 How would you feel about yourself if you were incontinent?

-In closing, this powerful scene from the movie Still Alice:
+In closing, find good information about adult incontinence products, and watch this powerful scene from the movie Still Alice:

 More lists of 20 questions related to other dementia care issues here.